maxabaumgarten/EggInvaders/README.md

 - You have 3 Lives.
 - The speed increases each time you clear the eggs.
 - Press Q to quit.

+#FYI
+- The speed may seem wildy different on Mac vs Windows.
+- There are many bugs.